toolness/jetpack-e10s/README.md

   * <code>[e10s-core][]</code> makes the Jetpack platform multi-process-aware.
 Specifically, it replaces parts of Jetpack's module loader to allow non-chrome-privileged modules to be loaded in a separate process.
 Citing this package as a dependency in an addon's `package.json` will cause it to be loaded and executed with the semantics described in the rest of this document.

-  * <code>[e10s-test-runner][]</code> provides a multi-process-aware test runner that executes all non-chrome-privileged test modules in a separate process.
+  * <code>[e10s-test-runner][]</code> provides a multi-process-aware test runner that executes all non-chrome-privileged test modules in both a separate process and the chrome process.

   [e10s-core]: http://github.com/toolness/jetpack-e10s/tree/master/packages/e10s-core/
   [e10s-test-runner]: http://github.com/toolness/jetpack-e10s/tree/master/packages/e10s-test-runner/